The Ultimate Kitchen Cheat Sheet: Kitchen Tips & Cooking Hacks

 Meat Cuts & Cooking Recommendations

 Having an infographic as reference for cooking meats is beneficial to all cooks, dieticians, and nutritionists.
 Now, you can easily figure out how to cook meat from pork, beef, lamb, chicken, and fish.
-You will also have a guide as to how the different parts of these animals are ideal for cooking.
+Be a meat cutting and preparing master, You will also have a guide as to how the different parts of these animals are ideal for cooking.

 When cooking meat, remember the following:

 - Beef, pork, and lamb have more or less the same cooking time.
 However, you can eat slightly rare beef and lamb, but not pork.
 Pork meat can carry bacteria inside the meat that thorough cooking (of at least 140 degrees Fahrenheit is recommended).

 - Chicken meat can cook quickly (especially boneless).
 It’s important to not overcook chicken meat in order to keep them tender and moist inside.
 Overcooked chicken can be dry and tough (and not very pleasant to eat).